upendrak/docker-webinar-1/demo.md

 <a href="#top" class="top" id="steps">Top</a>
 <a id="installdocker"></a>
-### Install Docker (one time only)
+### Install Docker for your platform (one time only)

 For Linux users, you need to install [Docker engine] (https://docs.docker.com/engine/installation/).
 For PC and Mac users you need to install [Docker toolbox for Mac and Windows](https://www.docker.com/products/docker-toolbox) and use [Docker Machine] (https://docs.docker.com/machine/get-started/) to create a virtual machine to run your Docker containers.
-Video series on setting up Docker on your machine: [Mac](https://www.youtube.com/watch?v=lNkVxDSRo7M), [Windows](https://youtu.be/S7NVloq0EBc) and [Linux](https://www.youtube.com/watch?v=V9AKvZZCWLc)
+Video series on setting up Docker on your machine: [Mac](https://www.youtube.com/watch?v=lNkVxDSRo7M), [Windows](https://youtu.be/S7NVloq0EBc) and [Linux](https://www.youtube.com/watch?v=V9AKvZZCWLc).
+Recently Mac and Windows users can install Docker directly onto your computer without having to use virtual machines.
+Download Docker for [Mac](https://download.docker.com/mac/stable/Docker.dmg) and Docker for [Windows](https://download.docker.com/win/stable/InstallDocker.msi).

 <a href="#top" class="top" id="steps">Top</a>